carbon-language/carbon-lang/docs/design/generics/details.md

     using the `UnsafeDelete` method on the correct `Allocator`, but it may be unsafe.
 The concerning case is deleting a pointer to a derived class through a pointer to its base class without a virtual destructor.
 -   `TrivialDestructor` types have empty destructors.
-This type-of-type may be used with [specialization](#lookup-resolution-and-specialization) to unlock specific optimizations.
+This facet type may be used with [specialization](#lookup-resolution-and-specialization) to unlock specific optimizations.